UNIST-LOFT/SimAPR/README.md

 After SimAPR finished, cached results are stored in `~/SimAPR/experiments/tbar/result/cache/Closure_62-cache.json` in JSON format.
 It is a JSON object that its key is patch ID and its value is the result of test execution.

-Each cached result contains these information:
+Each cached result contains this information:
 * `basic`: True if the patch passes at least one failing test.
 False if the patch fails all failing tests.
 Same as `result` in `simapr-result.json`.
 * `plausible`: True if the patch passes all test cases (valid patch).
 Same as `pass_result` in `simapr-result.json`.
 * `pass_all_fail`: True if the patch passes all failing test cases.
 Same as `pass_all_neg_test` in `simapr-result.json`.